nmccready/bowerfresh/README.md

 - uninstalling the dependencies

 To uilize bowerfresh add the **sofresh** property.
 See [this bower file](./bower.json).
-Then in your buidl routine (package.json or something), do a preinstall and run bowerfresh.
+Then in your build routine (package.json, shell script or something), do a preinstall and run bowerfresh (node) or bowerfreshrb (ruby).

 bower.json (add to)
 ```